-- The Battery Street Tunnel, which has limited sight distance, short ramps, narrow lanes, and no shoulders, would no longer serve high volumes of traffic as it's sole function would be to provide enhanced local grid connectivity. - The existing viaduct also has narrow lanes and shoulders.
-The deep bored tunnel would have lane and shoulder widths that meet today's safety standards. - Generally grades in and out of the tunnel would be six percent or less, which would meet state and federal design guidelines while being conducive to freight movement. - The tunnel would be designed with modern safety features that comply with national fire protection safety standards.
+- The Battery Street Tunnel, which has limited sight distance, short ramps, narrow lanes, and no shoulders, would no longer serve high volumes of traffic. - The existing viaduct also has narrow lanes and shoulders.
+The deep bored tunnel would have lane and shoulder widths that more closely match today's safety standards. - Generally grades in and out of the tunnel would be six percent or less, which would meet state and federal design guidelines. - The tunnel would be designed with modern safety features that comply with national fire protection safety standards.